cubelify/cubelify-docs/docs/overlay/getting-started/initial-setup.md

 ![](/img/docs/overlay/getting-started/initial-setup/add-minecraft-account-code.png)

-After you do that just press `Add` to add the account and return to the overlay.
+After you do that, simply press `Add` to add the account and return to the overlay.

 ![](/img/docs/overlay/getting-started/initial-setup/added-minecraft-account.png)